Characters Appearing: She-Hulk, Storm, Tigra, Timekeeper, Wasp

 Storm just becomes naked at one point in the story.

-The Wasp is gets naked, but i guess you can attribute that to the realism of her not having her unstable molecules.
+The Wasp also gets naked, but i guess you can attribute that to the realism of her not having unstable molecules in her costume.

 Oh, and there's a near-rape scene for the Wasp...